Griffsano/adsb-logger/README.md

     --db-file=/usr/local/share/tar1090/aircraft.csv.gz
     ```

-    Optionally you can also add `--db-file-lt` for adding the long aircraft type name in addition to the short ICAO aircraft type.
+    Optionally, you can also add `--db-file-lt` for adding the long aircraft type name in addition to the short ICAO aircraft type.

 3. Restart `readsb`:
     ```